 A typical structure of a combined Science/Law course is set out below.
 Approved programs for Years 1, 2 and 3 are set out in the Combined Sciences Handbook and other sequences of subjects may be approved by the Board of Studies in Science and Mathematics and the Faculty of Law.
-The Law subjects listed below are compulsory for students who begin their course in 1984.
-Students who began their course before 1984 should consult the Handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+The Law subjects listed below are compulsory for students who begin their course in 1985.
+Students who began their course before 1985 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apoly to them.

-Year 1 Hours p er week S2
+Year 1 Hours p er week

-Six Level I Science units, two of which must be
+l I Science units, hich must be Ţ, 32

-Mathematics I
+Mathem

 90.112 Legal System - Torts 4 4

 90.741 Legal Research and Writing 1 2 2